 Offer a great onboarding experience

-Not only does a good onboarding process help you to standardise training across your business, and ensure that compliance training is carried out properly and in good time, it also helps with staff retention.
-Employees are 69% more likely to stay with an employer for 3 years or more following a positive onboarding experience, so clearly it’s important.
+Not only does a good onboarding process help you to standardise training across your business and ensure that compliance training is carried out properly and in good time, it also helps with staff retention.
+When onboarding is consistent, well-paced and easy to access, employees are more likely to settle in quickly, understand what’s expected of them and feel confident in their role.

 Make training and development accessible